xzackli/UnitfulCosmo.jl/docs/src/index.md

 ```math
 \hbar = c = \epsilon_0 = k_B = 1
 ```
 Note that ``G \neq 1``.
 This leaves one free dimension, and this unit system makes Megaparsec (Mpc) the base unit.
 In this unit system, both length and time are measured in Mpc, whereas mass, temperature, and current are measured in inverse Mpc.
 These units are often used for studies of the large scale structure of the Universe.
-Many cosmological theory codes use these units, since they map naturally to observables, the important quantities ``H_0`` and wavenumbers ``k`` have small significands in this system, and a lot of the constants are unity.
+Many cosmological theory codes use these units: they map naturally to observables, the important quantities ``H_0`` and wavenumbers ``k`` have small significands in this system, and a lot of the constants are unity.

 The downside to this system is that you want to avoid using the gravitational constant ``G``.
 The price of nice constants and ``H_0`` is that ``G \sim 2 \times 10^{-115} \, \text{Mpc}^2``, which is very cumbersome.
 Fortunately, in the Boltzmann equations ``G`` only appears in the form ``G\rho/c^2``, which has dimensions of ``H_0^2/c^2`` (thanks Antony Lewis).